-ICCVAM lagged behind its European counterparts in approving new chemical test methods that did not involve animal subjects.
-The committee either moved slowly or took no action on reviewing methods to be used by the EPA, the Food and Drug Administration, and other federal agencies.
-You can read more about the history of problems with ICCVAM in PETA’s 2008 report, the resulting front-page Washington Post exposé of ICCVAM, and our 2010 detailed review of 33 alternative methods for which ICCVAM had inaccurately claimed credit.
-PETA called for the dismissal of ICCVAM head William Stokes, who, for more than a decade, undermined the use of scientifically reliable and humane non-animal test methods.
-Fortunately, in early 2013, Dr. Warren Casey, director of NICEATM, was appointed acting director of ICCVAM, and under his leadership, a new vision and direction for ICCVAM has flourished.
-The new approach is designed to align with the vision laid out in the 2007 National Academy of Sciences report Toxicity Testing in the 21st Century: A Vision and a Strategy.
+Fortunately, in 2013, Dr. Warren Casey, director of NICEATM, was appointed director of ICCVAM, and under his leadership, a new vision and direction for ICCVAM has flourished.
+Its approach is designed to align with the vision laid out in the 2007 National Academy of Sciences report Toxicity Testing in the 21st Century: A Vision and a Strategy.
 One of the first changes in ICCVAM procedure was to require that a member agency sponsor proposed assays or projects in order to ensure that the work done by ICCVAM would be aligned with the needs of the agencies.
-This is critical because it ensures that the methods ICCVAM is evaluating will be implemented at the regulatory level.
+This is critical because it ensures that the methods the committee is evaluating will be implemented at the regulatory level.
 ICCVAM and NICEATM now work in partnership with federal agencies and other interested parties, including PETA, to develop and evaluate non-animal testing strategies.

 We are optimistic that under the leadership of Dr. Casey, ICCVAM will continue to implement proactive and innovative approaches to developing and implementing non-animal testing methods throughout the government.